Arriving in the world on October 12th 1981, the band's second studio album marks its fortieth birthday this month.

 Vote in our poll and then tell us why in the comments below.

-40th anniversary 12" EP on Yellow Vinyl for Black Friday.
+40th anniversary 12" EP on Yellow Vinyl, released today for Record Store Day.